mcurvay/yolo/readme.md

-## YOLO apple detection project
+## This repository is for my Comp.
+Vision Lecture (lead by Dr. Osman Akın)

-### i made a YOLO implementation project for Comp.
-Vision lecture lead by Osman AKIN
+I made a YOLO v8  implementation . i used a dataset (https://www.kaggle.com/datasets/aeeeeeep/apple-single-object-detection) which contains more than 4000 pictures

-#### i used YOLOv8 and a data set available on kaggle https://www.kaggle.com/datasets/aeeeeeep/apple-single-object-detection?resource=download
+i put some result pics and a short video but my model needs some more exercise :))

-there are more than 4000 pictures and annotations. my training last 14 epocs. dataset is also included in repo. some results are in the samples folder you can download pics and movie to see results we can see that our model needs exercise more:))
+i made also a ui for checking single pictures